drehnstrom/spanner-examples/spanner-labs/7-Deploying Spanner Applications with Cloud Functions and Cloud Run/instructions/en.md

 google-cloud-spanner==3.15.0
 ```

-4. In the `lab-files/spanner_get_pets/main.py` file add the following code that reads from the database and returns the pets.
+4. In the `lab-files/spanner_get_pets/main.py` file, add the following code that reads from the database and returns the pets.

 ```
 from google.cloud import spanner